Sasanian Empire: Calendar reforms

 The Persians had long known of the Egyptian calendar, with its 365 days divided into 12 months.
 However, the traditional Zoroastrian calendar had 12 months of 30 days each.
 During the reign of Ardashir I, an effort was made to introduce a more accurate Zoroastrian calendar for the year, so 5 extra days were added to it.
 These 5 extra days were named the Gatha days and had a practical as well as religious use.
 However, they were still kept apart from the 'religious year', so as not to disturb the long-held observances of the older Zoroastrian calendar.

 Some difficulties arose with the introduction of the first calendar reform, particularly the pushing forward of important Zoroastrian festivals such as Hamaspat-maedaya and Nowruz on the calendar year by year.
-This confusion apparently caused much distress among ordinary people, and while the Sassanids tried to enforce the observance of these great celebrations on the new official dates, much of the populace continued to observe them on the older, traditional dates, and so parallel celebrations for Nowruz and other Zoroastrian celebrations would often occur within days of each other, in defiance of the new official calendar dates, causing much confusion and friction between the laity and the ruling class.
-A compromise on this by the Sassanids was later introduced, by linking the parallel celebrations as a 6-day celebration/feast.
+This confusion apparently caused much distress among ordinary people, and while the Sasanians tried to enforce the observance of these great celebrations on the new official dates, much of the populace continued to observe them on the older, traditional dates, and so parallel celebrations for Nowruz and other Zoroastrian celebrations would often occur within days of each other, in defiance of the new official calendar dates, causing much confusion and friction between the laity and the ruling class.
+A compromise on this by the Sasanians was later introduced, by linking the parallel celebrations as a 6-day celebration/feast.
 This was done for all except Nowruz.

 A further problem occurred as Nowruz had shifted in position during this period from the spring equinox to autumn, although this inconsistency with the original spring-equinox date for Nowruz had possibly occurred during the Parthian period too.

-Further calendar reforms occurred during the later Sassanid era.
+Further calendar reforms occurred during the later Sasanian era.
 Ever since the reforms under Ardashir I there had been no intercalation.
 Thus with a quarter-day being lost each year, the Zoroastrian holy year had slowly slipped backwards, with Nowruz eventually ending up in July.
 A great council was therefore convened and it was decided that Nowruz be moved back to the original position it had during the Achaemenid period—back to spring.
 This change probably took place during the reign of Kavad I in the early 6th century.
 Much emphasis seems to have been placed during this period on the importance of spring and on its connection with the resurrection and Frashegerd.